Design

 a.
 Directions of use

 Every cosmetic and personal care product should include a direction for use.
-This includes anything from toothpaste to shampoos to creams.
+This includes anything from toothpaste to shampoos to moisturizer creams.

 b.
 Warnings